Albums

 One of the top 10 jazz albums of 2019 in the Times – the follow up to our 2018 YouTube marathon where we learned all of pioneering New Orleans composer and pianist Jelly Roll Morton’s compositions, this album features 15 of our hand-picked favorites of Morton’s compositions recorded at the incomparable Master Chord studios in London.

 Brilliantly played and madly enjoyable.
-JAZZ JOURNAL

 Compelling, soulful and huge fun.
 SUNDAY TIMES UK